hyperledger/identus-mediator/README.md

 ### Run locally

-Everything can be run with a single command with Docker compose `docker-compose up`.
+Everything can be run with a single command with Docker compose `docker compose up`.
-For a specific version, you can setup with `MEDIATOR_VERSION` like `MEDIATOR_VERSION=0.9.2-SNAPSHOT docker-compose up`.
+For a specific version, you can setup with `MEDIATOR_VERSION` like `MEDIATOR_VERSION=0.9.2-SNAPSHOT docker compose up`.

 #### Troubleshooting